manfredsteyer/ngx-build-plus/lib/README.md

 ## Useful not only for Angular Elements

-The original use case for this was to create a bundles for Angular Elements by extending the CLI's default builder.
+The original use case for this was to create a bundle for Angular Elements by extending the CLI's default builder.
 Besides this,``ngx-build-plus`` is also usable when you want to enhance other build setups with a partial webpack config.

 It allows you to provide a single bundle that can be distributed easily.